 The Risk Committee recommends to the Board the parameters of the Bank’s risk management strategy, monitors the Bank’s risk profile and oversees inherent risks.

-The Human Resources & Remuneration Committee is a committee of the Board of Directors that makes recomendations regarding remuneration.
+The Human Resources & Remuneration Committee is a committee of the Board of Directors that makes recommendations regarding remuneration.

 The purpose of the Information Technology Committee is to assist the Board to fulfil its corporate governance and oversight responsibilities for the Group’s investments, operations and strategy in relation to technology and information systems.